 Create a customized color theme

 If you want to change an existing color theme there is the possibility to get a style edit popup.
 With it you are able to configure the color settings for a certain terminal type.
-After creating the new style (a new header file NCstyle.<style>.h), yast2-ncurses has to be recompiled.
-How to get and compile the YaST sources see YaST development.
+After creating the new style (a new header file NCstyle.<style>.h), libyui-ncurses has to be recompiled.
+Get the sources from libyui-ncurses on github and see libyui project for development hints.

 First set the environment: